 Rain barrels are very inexpensive and everyone can use this.
 Instead of filling them with your home’s water, some people put the rain barrels outside to fill them with rain.
 However, I don’t like this method as the water becomes dirty and the filling process is very slow.

-I recommend you to fill them in your basement and also add a pool chlorine tablet to keep your barrel water fresh every time and then cover their top with plastic.
+I recommend you fill them in your basement and also add a pool chlorine tablet to keep your barrel water fresh every time and then cover their top with plastic.
 Now, you can use water to flush any time during a power outage.

 3. Using 5-gallon Buckets: